Australian bustard: Conservation status

 This bird remains relatively common and widespread across most of northern Australia (see Atlas), but its range appears to have contracted in the southeast of the continent during the last century, perhaps due to hunting (now illegal except for indigenous Australians), feral predators such as pigs and foxes (Vulpes vulpes) and habitat destruction.
 The species is very sensitive to disturbance at its breeding sites by humans or cattle and sheep and will desert an area in response.
 Its nomadic habits make it difficult to assess.
 In 2012 IUCN downlisted the species to Least Concern.

 The assessment of IUCN in 2016 maintained its status as least concern, but noted a declining population trajectory.

 The total population is thought to exceed 10 000 and be no greater than 100 000 individuals.

 The Australian bustard is not listed as threatened on the Environment Protection and Biodiversity Conservation Act 1999.

 Regional status

 Ardeotis australis is listed in state conservation registers, providing evaluation and protection to the species under each region's legislation.
 In Western Australia and the Northern Territory the classification is near threatened by extinction, the states of South Australia and New South Wales record it as endangered, and the status of least concern in Queensland.

 The Australian bustard is listed as threatened on the Victorian Flora and Fauna Guarantee Act 1988.
 Under this Act, an Action Statement for the recovery and future management of this species has been prepared.

-On the 2007 advisory list of threatened vertebrate fauna in Victoria the species was is listed as critically endangered, maintaining this advice in the listing published in 2016.
+On the 2007 advisory list of threatened vertebrate fauna in Victoria the species is listed as critically endangered, maintaining this advice in the listing published in 2016.